Focused Estate, Elder, and LLC Services for Oakland and Macomb Families

 Work with a qualified elder law attorney who understands the system and protects your family from expensive errors.

 The right Medicaid planning strategy can save you time, protect your assets, and prevent costly mistakes.
-Contact Thomas Legal, PLLC today to start a conversation about building a plan that protects your family. *No attorney–client relationship is created unless and until we both sign a written engagement agreement.
+Contact Thomas Legal, PLLC today to start a conversation about building a plan that protects your family.
+To get started, please complete a short intake form.
+It usually takes about 5–10 minutes to finish.

 Complete the Consultation Intake Form to Start a Conversation